json-api/json-api/format/index.md

 #### Responses <a href="#crud-updating-relationship-responses" id="crud-updating-relationship-responses" class="headerlink"></a>

+##### 202 Accepted <a href="#crud-updating-relationship-responses-202" id="crud-updating-relationship-responses-202" class="headerlink"></a>

+If a relationship update request has been accepted for processing, but the processing has not been completed by the time the server responds, the server **MUST** return a `202 Accepted` status code.

 ##### 204 No Content <a href="#crud-updating-relationship-responses-204" id="crud-updating-relationship-responses-204" class="headerlink"></a>

 A server **MUST** return a `204 No Content` status code if an update is